Signs and Symptoms of Stroke

 Is there sudden onset of a terrible headache?

-- Sudden weakness or numbness of the face, arm or leg, especially on one side of the body
+- Sudden numbness or weakness of any body part, often on one side of the body